Incorporation of Skidaway Island – Just the FAQs

 Q. One potential option, as outlined in the Incorporation Report, that would help the City of Skidaway Island fulfill the requirements necessary to receive Local Option Sales Tax funds, is to provide operational support in the way of funding to The Village Library.
 Would this make The Village Library a Public Library?

 A. The Village Library would not join the Live Oak Library System.
-However, currently, The Village Library is open to all Chatham County Residents that purchase a membership.
-If this option is chosen, it should not require a change in how The Village Library currently operates.
+However, currently, The Village Library is open to all Chatham County residents that purchase a membership.

 Q. Are there any zoning mandates that could impact Skidaway Island?